 Our smartphones come with a bunch of pre-installed apps but most of these apps are either of less use or simply useless.
 And that is why we call them bloatware and try to wipe out such apps from our device.
-The Google play Store has millions of apps and we love Android for that.
+The Google Play Store has millions of apps and we love Android for that.
 An app or apps to add almost any feature to our device makes us feel good.
+Actually, you can easily uninstall apps with no uninstall option on Android devices.
+Check out the instructions given below.

 All of us like to try new apps whenever we get to know about a good one.
 We use an app for a certain purpose but the hunt for a still better option keeps going on.
 While it is not easy to uninstall system or stock apps from the device without having root access on it, installing third-party apps and uninstalling them is really very easy.
 You can remove any app directly using the Uninstall option in your phone’s app drawer or from the Application Manager under device settings.